DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 ﻿DieFledermaus format (.maus file)
 =================================
-Version 0.93
+Version 0.94
 ------------
-* Extension: `.maus`
+* File Extension: ".maus"
 * Byte order: little-endian
 * Signing form: two's complement

 The DieFledermaus file format is simply a [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE)-compressed file, with metadata and a magic number.
 The name exists solely to be a bilingual pun.
-Two versions are defined for use: 0.92 (which is depreciated), and 0.93.
+Three versions are defined for use: 0.92 (depreciated), 0.93 (depreciated), and 0.94.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).